speakeztech/mlir-tutorial/docs/tutorials/README.md

 ### Understanding the Tutorial's Scope and Bias

-**Critical perspective:** Many of these tutorials carry a **subtle tensor processing bias** reflecting their origins in Google's machine learning infrastructure work.
-While tensor operations are important, they represent only **one domain** among many that MLIR serves.
+**Maintain perspective:** Many of these tutorials carry a **subtle tensor processing bias** reflecting their origins in Google's machine learning infrastructure work.
+While tensor operations are important, they represent only **one domain** among many that MLIR will serve in the Fidelity Framework.

-**The Fidelity Framework context:** These tutorials are hosted within the mlir-tutorial repository to support the **Fidelity Framework** and its **Firefly compiler**—an F# compiler targeting the full spectrum of LLVM backends **and beyond**:
+**This project's context:** These tutorials are hosted within the mlir-tutorial repository to support the **Fidelity Framework** and its **Firefly compiler**, an F# compiler targeting the full spectrum of LLVM backends **and beyond**:

 - **LLVM-supported targets:** CPU (x86, ARM, RISC-V), GPU (CUDA, ROCm, Vulkan), specialized accelerators
 - **Beyond LLVM:** IoT microcontrollers, FPGA fabric, CGRA (Coarse-Grained Reconfigurable Architectures), neuromorphic processors
 - **Future expansion:** Custom silicon, domain-specific hardware, emerging compute paradigms

-**The lesson:** View these tutorials as teaching **core MLIR infrastructure patterns**—dialect design, transformation passes, progressive lowering, analysis frameworks—that apply across all compilation targets.
+**The lesson:** View these tutorials as teaching **core MLIR infrastructure patterns**, dialect design, transformation passes, progressive lowering, analysis frameworks, that apply across all compilation targets.
 Do not over-index on tensor operations as the primary use case.
+Or take the hard-won lessons learned as the *only* pathway to solve problems in your domain.
+They are valuable for grasping MLIR, but not necessarily the *right* pathway for us here.
+Take it as a great way to get acquainted with the Good, the Bad, and the Ugly.
+Work will continue to reduce or remove the latter two categories as the framework matures.

 ### Fidelity Philosophy